• Skip to primary navigation

 If the soup is too thick, you can thin it with some filtered water.

-A turquoise dutch oven with creamy vegetable soup inside.
+A turquoise Dutch oven with creamy vegetable soup inside.

 Last, season your soup with salt and pepper and any other seasonings you like.

-For this big pot, I added 2 tablespoons of ground coriander, 2 teaspoons of Redmond Real Sea Salt, 1/2 teaspoon ground turmeric, 1/2 teaspoon ground black pepper, and 1/2 teaspoon of nutritional yeast.
+For this big pot, I added 2 tablespoons of ground coriander, 2 teaspoons of Redmond Real Sea Salt, 1/2 teaspoon of ground turmeric, 1/2 teaspoon of ground black pepper, and 1/2 teaspoon of nutritional yeast.

-Recipe for Creamy Vegetable Soup
+Recipe Card for Creamy Vegetable Soup

 White bowl of creamy vegetable soup on a blue and white paisley tablecloth.